syncfusion-content/xamarin-docs/Xamarin/SfTreeView/load-on-demand.md

 # Load on demand

-TreeView allows you to load child items only when they are requested using Load on-demand(Lazy load) It helps to load the child items from services when end-user expands the node.
-Initially populate the root [Nodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~Nodes.html) by assigning [ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemsSource.html) and then when any node is expanded, child items can be loaded using [LoadOnDemandCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~LoadOnDemandCommand.html).Load on-demand is applicable for bound mode only.
+TreeView allows you to load child items only when they are requested using Load on-demand(Lazy load).
+It helps to load the child items from services when end-user expands the node.
+Initially populate the root [Nodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~Nodes.html) by assigning [ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~ItemsSource.html) and then when any node is expanded, child items can be loaded using [LoadOnDemandCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~LoadOnDemandCommand.html).
+Load on-demand is applicable for bound mode only.

 {% tabs %}
 {% highlight xaml %}